ebenh/abyssinica/CONTRIBUTING.md

     $ git clone https://github.com/ebenh/abyssinica/ abyssinica

 ### Publishing to PyPI
-1. Update `MANIFEST.in` to include any new non-source files you may have added.
+1. Update `MANIFEST.in` to include any new, non-source files you may have added.
 2. Manually increment the version number in `setup.cfg`.
 3. Build the Python package.